mr-ravin/lambda_psi_neuron_field_experiment/design.md

 ## 15. Scientific execution flow

-The complete field-enabled architecture used by the replication command can be summarized as:
+The primary field-enabled architecture used by the replication command can be summarized as:

 ```text
 input